Home » Insights » How To Make a Joke Machine with an AWS IoT Button

 What is an IoT Button?

-Amazon and other large online vendors have started producing IoT buttons for one simple function: to streamline ordering products.
+Amazon and other large online retailers have begun producing IoT buttons for a single purpose: to streamline product ordering.

-For example, if an Amazon Prime customer is doing the washing and realises that they are low on supplies of fabric conditioner, they can simply push this button.
-This then communicates with Amazon website, adds your favourite brand of conditioner to the basket, and checks out.
+For example, if an Amazon Prime customer is doing the laundry and realises they are low on fabric conditioner, they can simply press this button.
+This then communicates with the Amazon website, adds your favourite brand of conditioner to the basket, and checks out.
 You would receive your new bottle in a matter of hours, all without having to touch a computer or device.

-This method is a simple way for Amazon to ensure brand loyalty and make their customers’ lives easier.
+This method is a straightforward way for Amazon to foster brand loyalty and simplify its customers’ lives.

-But you can also buy an IoT (Internet of Things) button that you can program to do what you want!
+However, you can also purchase an IoT (Internet of Things) button that you can program to perform specific tasks.

 Setting Up the Button